Your mission, if you choose to accept, is to get ready for sick season by stocking a few ingredients for fighting infection.

 - You can find a recipe to make the syrup in Herbal Nurturing, along with a treasure trove of other natural healing ways to save money by doing it yourself

 - This stuff, by the way, tastes MUCH better than cod liver oil.
 Just so you know.

-- probiotics – the adults in our family take probiotic pills regularly; the children get the powder from half a capsule in yogurt (although I just discovered it hides way better in a smoothie, stirred in individually) when they get sick or someone else in the family is sick.
+- probiotics – the adults in our family take probiotic powder regularly; the children take the liquid version daily as well, and we all have more when we get sick or someone else in the family is sick.

 - homemade chicken stock – always a good food to include in your meal plan at least once a week, especially in the fall/winter.

 - fresh garlic – one of the top foods with natural antibiotic properties, another good habit is definitely to include garlic as often as possible.